banditi/geography-lesson/README.md

-TheWalkingSwitches
+Geography Lesson
 ==================

-Project MIPT Hackathon, which takes place in October 4-5.
+Project MIPT Hackathon, which takes place in 4th-5th of October, 2014.

 Members of team
 ---------------